gamefootage/django-project/README.md

 In the NAVBAR, the user can use the search bar, to narrow down the items, according the the keyword entered.
 If no keyword is entered, all products will be displayed.

+## Known Issue

+#### Google needs a privay policy to expand past a test account which I don't have, so I will have to add google emails as test emails for them to work

 ## Deployment

 ### Local Deployment